nerdscarf/BANG-Text-Script/README.md

 # $BANG Stock Text Updates

 ## Description
-This project is simple python script that will text you the estimated total return of your shares in Blackberry ($BB), AMC ($AMC), Nokia ($NOK), and Gameshop ($GME).
+This project is simple python script that will text you the estimated total return of your shares in Blackberry ($BB), AMC ($AMC), Nokia ($NOK), and Gamestop ($GME).
 I created this because I didn't want to spend all day tied to the news or a brokerage account waiting for updates on a single stock.
 This script will take the live value of each stock, multiply it by the number of shares you own, combine those values and text them to you once an hour.

 ## Technologies